 Sheffield Children’s University (CU) is part of an exciting national initiative that encourages and celebrates participation in a wide range of inspiring learning opportunities outside school hours.
 National research shows a clear link between participation in study support activities and academic progress due to increased self-esteem and confidence.

 It’s easy to get involved.
 Please note: Sheffield Children's University is only allowed to track the credits of pupils who attend schools in Sheffield (or live within a Sheffield postcode if they are home-educated).
-For details of Children's Universities in the surrounding area please visit the Children's University website.
+Children's Universities in the surrounding area.

 Find out if your school is subscribed to the Children's University.
 Encourage your child to take up opportunities offered by the school and to attend regularly.

 To collect extra credits, buy a Passport to Learning at a library for £2 and sign the front page so your child can collect credits at Learning Destinations.

 Encourage your child to join in other activities in your area.